Aggregated token usage and function calling metrics by operation type.

 code generation from the validated AST structure.
 Each key represents the

-filename (following the pattern schema-{number}-{domain}.prisma
+filename (following the pattern schema-{number}-{domain}.prisma) and each

 value contains the actual Prisma schema content organized by business